Kentico/ems-module-kontent-publishing/README.md

 Open the Kentico EMS solution in Visual Studio, and add project **KenticoCloudPublishing** to the solution.

+Include all the content in folder `/CMS/CMSModules/Kentico.KenticoCloudPublishing` to the CMSApp project.

 Add **reference** to project **KenticoCloudPublishing** to the CMSApp project.

 OPTIONAL: In case you have more projects, e.g. an MVC site instance, add the same reference also to those projects.